daswisher/misw9423.github.io/_posts/2014-08-29-LEDs-and-Buttons.md

 ![Arduino](/assets/BareMinimum.jpg)

 <a href="http://arduino.cc/en/Tutorial/Blink">Blink</a> is the part where we actually begin hooking things up to the Arduino board. we have an LED on a 220 ohm resistor connected to pin 9 on the Arduino.
 The point of this tutorial is to demonstrate how output works and apply it to an LED.
-This project turns the LED on and off with a {% highlight ruby %}delay(1000){% endhighlight %} where the 1000 is the number of milliseconds the delay will last each time the LED is toggled.
+This project turns the LED on and off with a delay(1000) where the 1000 is the number of milliseconds the delay will last each time the LED is toggled.

 ![](/assets/Blink.jpg)